D4M13N-D3V/neroshitron/README.md

 1) Open your terminal and navigate to the root of the git repository.
 2) Make sure that docker and docker compose are installed.
-3) Run `docker-compose --env-file ./docker.env up` which will start up OwnCast and a development mail server.
+3) Run `docker-compose --env-file ./docker.env up` which will start up OwnCast.
 4) Run `supabase start`

 ## Supabase